 Blockchain innovation results in a distributed database, where decentral users can work simultaneously and execute immutable transactions on the underlying Blockchain.
 The key here is the decentralization.
 This decentralization allows reversing the centralization of the companies and data processing, which arrived with the Internet age (let’s think here on Google, Amazon, and Facebook).

-Digital Business Model or Internet Business Model refers to the business, which is run in a fully digital way.
+Digital Business Model or Internet Business Model refers to a business that is run in a fully digital way.
 There are different degrees of digitalization:

 - Client orders – are they received in a digital way?

 - Orders to suppliers – are they submitted in a digital way?

 - Internal processes – are they fully digital?

 - Goods and services to the clients – are they delivered in digital form?

 If all these four areas are digital, then the result is a highly scalable business – let’s think here on Google and Facebook.
 Usually, not all four areas are fully digital, but the areas with standardizable interactions get digitalized.
 The non-standardizable interactions will remain in manual processing.

 Let’s visualize this with one concrete example – all central Internet players are building data collections about every user – users will leave a lot of trails during the Internet browsing.
 These data collections are analyzed and clustered, which enables very low granular Internet adds targeting.